Why Do Gaming Laptops Look So Bad?

 Because the main feature of a normal laptop is portability, manufacturers seek to keep these devices as thin and light as possible, which means removing unnecessary or replaceable ports.

-However, a gaming laptop has other purposes, and portability is not high on the priorities of gaming laptop designers.
+However, a gaming laptop has other purposes, and portability is not high on designers’ priorities.

-Instead, they want a laptop that can be connected to all types of devices for the optimal gaming experience.
+Instead, they want a laptop connected to all devices for the optimal experience.

 Consequently, gaming laptops have many ports, including:

-Every port requires a certain amount of space and thickness, so gaming laptops have no choice but to be thicker and heavier than normal ones.
+Every port requires a certain amount of space and thickness, so gaming laptops have no choice but to be thicker and heavier than normal.

 A few gaming laptops even have optical disc drives, which take up even more space.